tonicebrian/denotational-design-for-games/src/simple.lagda.md

 Let's assume that our game is a function from streams of player actions to a stream of game outputs.

 1. An empty input stream produces an empty output stream
-2. Any stream after the first appearance of one action from player A and another one from player B produces a stream in the form `PlayerRequest :: PlayerRequest .... :: Result :: []`
+2. Any stream after the first appearance of one action from player A and another one from player B produces a stream in the form `Request :: Request .... :: Result :: []`

 # Operational specification